 - The HMDC is based on clinically coded data, which may remain incomplete for lengthy periods if HSPs do not comply with required submission and edit timeframes. - The identification of readmissions to any hospital uses the unique patient identifier generated by Data Engineering within the Department of Health available within the HMDC.
-Generation of the unique patient identifier uses probabilistic matching of patient information sourced from multiple datasets held within Data Engineering.
+Generation of the unique patient identifier uses probabilistic matching of patient information sourced from multiple datasets held within

+Data Engineering.
 The linking process requires further delay to the time when the data become available for analysis.

-Benchmark: ≤ 12%

-Sourced from: Fourth National Mental Health Plan

-Measurement Strategy (May 2011) produced by the Mental Health Information Strategy Subcommittee, AHMAC, Mental

-Health Standing Committee.24

-- Diagnosis codes are not referenced in the calculation, so it cannot be guaranteed that the two admissions (occurring within 28 days) are for the same or clinically related mental health conditions. - Data limitations mean planned and unplanned readmissions cannot be differentiated. - Only separations from designated acute specialised mental health units are reported for this KPI (i.e. patients admitted to an acute designated unit and subsequently transferred to a general ward and discharged from that general ward are not included). - This indicator does not track readmissions across state and territory boundaries and only tracks movement to and from publicly funded hospital services (this includes Contracted Health Entities).
+Accountability attributes Benchmark: ≤12% Sourced from: Fourth National Mental Health Plan Measurement Strategy (May 2011) produced by the Mental Health Information Strategy Subcommittee, AHMAC, Mental Health Standing Committee.
+25 Approved by: Director General, WA Department of Health.
+Methodology: Nil Further data development/ collection required: Nil Other issues / caveats: Diagnosis codes are not referenced in the calculation, so it cannot be guaranteed that the two admissions (occurring within 28 days) are for the same or clinically related mental health conditions.
+Data limitations mean planned and unplanned readmissions cannot be differentiated.
+Only separations from designated acute specialised mental health units are reported for this KPI (i.e., patients admitted to an acute designated unit and subsequently transferred to a general ward and discharged from that general ward are not included).
+This indicator does not track readmissions across state and territory boundaries and only tracks movement to and from publicly funded hospital services (this includes Contracted Health Entities).